 Can spinal stenosis or foraminal stenosis be treated?

 The procedures done at our center can treat these conditions removing impingements to the spinal or foraminal canal and freeing the nerve.
 Pain and symptoms will be relieved.

-How many spine procedures will I require to solve my back or neck pain?
+How many spine procedures will I require to solve my back pain?

 One procedure is usually sufficient to treat a patient's spine problems.
 However, some patients need treatment at multiple levels and this can also usually be treated during the same operation.
 Very rarely a patient needs to return for a second surgery.
 There are rare cases where patients re-injure themselves and need to return for another procedure.